Querétaro (city): Etymology

 In the Otomi language, it is referred to as "Maxei" or "Ndamaxei", which means ball game and the grand ball game respectively.
 In the Mendocino Codex the town is called Tlaschco or Tlaxco, from the Nahuatl word for ball game.
 However, Querétaro most likely comes from k'eri ireta rho, meaning place of the great people, especially since during Aztec times about 15,000 people lived here.
 Querétaro has an Aztec glyph to represent it as it was a tributary province.
 In 1655, it received a coat of arms from the Spanish Crown.

 The word Querétaro was voted by 33,000 participants as "the most beautiful word in the Spanish language", before being approved by the Instituto Cervantes.
 In Pre-Columbian terminology, Querétaro literally means "the island of the blue salamanders".
 Nevertheless, other scholars suggest that it can mean "place of the reptiles" or "place of the giant rocks".

 History

-Statue of Otomi trader, Conín de Xilotepeque, (also known as Hernando de Tapia), founder of the city.
+Statue of Otomi trader Conín de Xilotepeque, also known as Hernando de Tapia, founder of the city together with Juan Sánchez de Alanís in 1531.

 Statue of a traditional dancer in downtown.